What does the green transition mean for energy jobs?

 - Clean energy jobs outpace new roles in fossil fuel industries

 - Asia has the largest and fastest growing energy workforce

 - Communities relying on fossil fuel industries will need support to adapt

-The rise of clean energy is raising questions about who has access to these new jobs, what skills they require, how much they pay, and what can be done to help communities that rely on traditional extractive industries make the green transition.
+Yet the rise in new clean energy jobs raises questions.
+Who has access to these new jobs?
+What skills do they require?
+How much do they pay?
+And what can be done to help communities that rely on traditional industries?

-The Thomson Reuters Foundation spoke to climate experts to find out more about what the changing energy mix means for jobs.
+Context spoke to climate experts to find out more about what the changing energy mix means for employment.

 How many green energy jobs are there?

 Nearly 67 million people worked in the energy industry worldwide in 2022 - more than half of them, or 35 million, in clean energy, according to the IEA's new data.

 Employment growth in energy has been driven by clean energy jobs, from renewable power production like solar and wind to electric vehicle batteries and heat pumps, said the IEA report.